Kris-Rose/github-pages-with-jekyll/index.md

 I am Krista.
 This is a test website.

 Nice of you to check this out.
-Enjoy your stay! :smile:
+Enjoy your stay!